How to Care for Poinsettias and Encourage Them to Bloom

 Of course, picking the plant up by its pot is perfectly fine.
 Also, be sure to keep your poinsettia plant out of reach from pets and children.

 How to Care for a Poinsettia

-To care for poinsettias, you really just need to keep five key categories in mind: watering, sunlight, temperature and humidity, pruning, fertilizer, and pests and disease.
+To care for poinsettias, you really just need to keep six key categories in mind: watering, sunlight, temperature and humidity, pruning, and pests and disease.
 Understanding how each of these categories affects your poinsettia will help you keep it well-balanced and healthy all year long.

 There are two types of watering that need to be done in order to keep your poinsettia plant healthy and happy.

 Misting: Poinsettias need tropical conditions to thrive so misting the leaves will help the plant maintain the humidity level it needs.
 Simply fill a spray bottle with water, allow the water to reach room temperature, and then mist the leaves and bracts every other day.

 Regular watering: Your poinsettia plant also requires regular watering to stay alive.
 But overwatering can hurt the plant just as much as underwatering.